Islandora-Labs/islandora-release-manager-helper-scripts/README.md

 **islandora-module-list.txt**

-List of all Islandora Foundation modules to be included in a given relelase.
+List of all Islandora Foundation modules to be included in a given release.

-**Islamerge**

-Run after code freeze.
-Make sure everything is in the release branch that should be in the release branch
+**islandora-release-branch**

+This is run at the code freeze, and it creates the release branch.

+**islandora-git-pull**

+Updates all repos from a line delimited list.

 **islandora-version-bump**